vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 ### Approach Types
 The ATIS shall always have `EXP INST APCH` as the approach type.
 Visual Approaches are permitted on request, as long as a separation standard exists between the aircraft and any aircraft arriving on the parallel runway during PROPS, or departing from the parallel runway during SODPROPS.

-## Workload Management
-### Pushback Requests on ACD
-During busy periods, SMC and ACD may coordinate to implement the [Pushback Requests on ACD](../../controller-skills/grounddelaymanagement#pushback-requests-on-acd) procedure to balance the workload across ACD and SMC frequencies.

-When implementing the procedure the ATIS [OPR INFO field](#acd-pushback-requests) must be updated to inform pilots the correct frequency on which to request pushback.

 ## Coordination
 ### Auto Release